 2. Expired medicines: Time to clean out that barn fridge or medicine cabinet.
 Don’t expose your horse to last year’s vaccines or yellowing Banamine.

-3. Half-used vet-wrap: If it’s been aging in your barn for more than a few weeks, it’s probably lost its elasticity and is far from sterile for wounds.
+3. Half-used vet-wrap: If it’s been aging in your barn for more than a few weeks, it’s probably lost its elasticity and is far from sterile for being close to wounds.

 4. Dirty saddle pads: If your saddle pad looks like there is another horse growing on the underside it is time to deep clean it.
 Do your horse a favor and keep your saddle pad clean to protect his skin.